Jörð

-Jörð (Jǫrð), also named Fjorgyn or Hlodyn, is the personification of earth and a goddess in Norse mythology.
+Jörð (Jǫrð), also named Fjörgyn or Hlödyn, is the personification of Earth and a goddess in Norse mythology.
 She is the mother of the thunder god Thor and a sexual partner of Odin.
 Jörð is attested in Danish history Gesta Danorum, composed in the 12th century by Danish historian Saxo Grammaticus; the Poetic Edda, compiled in the 13th century by an unknown individual or individuals; and the Prose Edda, also composed in the 13th century.
-Her name is often employed in skaldic poetry and kennings as a poetic term for land or earth.
+Her name is often employed in skaldic poetry and kennings as a poetic term for land or Earth.

 Name

 Etymology

 Old Norse jǫrð means 'earth, land', serving both as a common noun ('earth') and as a theonymic incarnation of the noun ('Earth-goddess').
 It stems from Proto-Germanic *erþō- ('earth, soil, land'), as evidenced by the Gothic airþa, Old English eorþ, Old Saxon ertha, or Old High German (OHG) erda.
 The Ancient Greek word éra (ἔρα; 'earth') is also possibly related.
 The word is most likely cognate with Proto-Germanic *erwa or erwōn-, meaning 'sand, soil' (cf. Old Norse jǫrfi 'sand, gravel', OHG ero 'earth').